GreptimeTeam/docs/docs/v0.7/en/user-guide/operations/region-migration.md

 on a.greptime_partition_id = b.region_idwhere a.table_name='migration_target' order by datanode_id asc;
 ```

-For example, we have the following region distribution:
+For example, have the following region distribution:

 ```sql
 +-------------+---------------+